mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 #.
 Parse the "responses" array.
 Pass in the responses in order to the driver
    code.
 If a response is the empty object `{}`, simulate a network error.

 #.
 Parse the "applicationErrors" array.
-For each element, simulate the error
+For each element, simulate the given
-   on an application connection.
-If a response is the empty object `{}`, simulate a network error on an application connection.
+   error as if it occurred while running an application operation.

 For non-monitoring tests,
 once all responses are processed, assert that the phase's "outcome" object